floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/02-artifacts.typ

 Dynamic analysis has the advantage that it can be used if the source code is not available.

 Additionally, the revision history of the source code can also be used as source for valuable information about the behaviour of the software system.
-#cite_full(<mazlami_etal_2017>) originally proposed the use of the revision history of the source code to identify couplings between classes.
+#cite_full(<mazlami_etal_2017>) originally proposed the use of the revision history of the source code to identify couplings between software components.
 /* TODO: reference "CVS release history data for detecting logical couplings" */ The authors suggest multiple strategies that can be used to extract information from the revision history.
 Others have built upon this approach, using the revision history to identify the authors of the source code, and use this information to drive the identification algorithm @lourenco_silva_2023 @santos_paula_2021